neonevm/neon-evm.docs/software_manuals/how_to_guides/deploy_contract.md

 # How To Deploy An Ethereum Contract

 ## Goal
-Deploy a smart contract in order for it to be available to users of an Ethereum network.
+To deploy a smart contract for it to be available to users of an Ethereum network.
 To deploy a smart contract, you have to:
 * compile your smart contract;
 * create and send an Ethereum transaction containing the code of the compiled smart contract without specifying any recipients.